peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Oct.
+13, 2023

+Communicated with TGi website team to update and enhance 'About' information, ensuring brand consistency and updated company details.

+Clarified technical issues with team members regarding the use of Weka in Terminal environment, enhancing overall project efficiency.

+Initiated uninstallation of CONVERGE-related software to facilitate the start of the documentation auditing process.

+Troubleshot and resolved CONVERGE installation errors, thereby reducing downtime and improving software performance.

+Coordinated a LASAR change management meeting with key team members, facilitating discussion on process improvements and task delegation.

+Submitted a request to lasar_support-d for UAT environments, enabling efficient testing procedures for myself and a colleague.

+Participated in RI&SE Business Operations meeting to discuss strategic initiatives and operational improvements.

+Resolved CONVERGE CLI issues in collaboration with team members, enhancing software functionality and performance.

+Submitted a ticket to IT regarding Rosalind documentation, ensuring accurate and updated technical documentation.

+Scheduled and coordinated meetings with key stakeholders to discuss project progress and future plans.

+Led an AWS Batch Brainstorming Session, fostering creative problem-solving and team collaboration.

+Checked in with colleague on Change Management task list to ensure alignment with project goals and timelines.

+Added new pages to the CONVERGE wiki to update and organize project-related information.

+## Oct.
 6, 2023

 In Canva: Developed an acknowledgement certificate of recognition for offshore developers and testers contributing to PathWorks.